Lightning recall D Andrej Sustr from Syracuse

 The Lightning announced that rookie defenseman Andrej Sustr has been recalled from the Syracuse Crunch.
-Presumably this is to fill in for the Mike Kostka, who was injured in Tuesday's game against the Montreal Canadiens, .
+Presumably this is to fill in for the Mike Kostka, who was injured in Tuesday's game against the Montreal Canadiens, on a hit for which Habs defenseman Douglas Murray has been suspended three games.
 Sustr himself only recently returned to the Syracuse lineup after being out with an injury since January, shortly after his reassignment there.

 Sustr, you'll remember, played in 38 games with the Lightning earlier this season after making the team out of training camp.
 From the Lightning's announcement: